OksAvch/designPatternsLab/README.md

   - When:
     - your collection has a complex data structure under the hood, but you want to hide its complexity from clients.
     - you want your code to be able to traverse different data structures or when types of these structures are unknown beforehand.

+- **Memento Pattern**
+  - Located at: `org.homework.printer.observer.EditInputMemento`
+  - The `Mediator` pattern allows you to save and restore the previous state of an object without revealing the details of its implementation.
+  - When: you want to produce snapshots of the object’s state to be able to restore a previous state of the object (applicable for Undo opereation and to Transactions roll back).

+- **Template Method Pattern**
+  - Located at: `org.homework.Template Method`
+  - The `Template Method` pattern allows you to

+- **Mediator Pattern**
+  - Located at: `org.homework.Mediator`
+  - The `Mediator` pattern allows you to

 ### Creational Patterns
 - **Abstract factory Pattern**